 8500 Wilshire Blvd.
 Suite 615 | Beverly Hills, CA 90211

 The male breast is composed of glandular tissue and fatty tissue.
-An excess in either type of tissue can cause the chest to take on the look of gynecomastia.
+Excess in either type of tissue can cause the chest to take on the look of gynecomastia.
 Gynecomastia can affect men of all different body types.
-One particular subset of patient is a male who is overweight.
+One particular subset of the patient is a male who is overweight.